 We live in times of extreme partisanship, increasing divisions between the rich and poor, the working class and upper class, experiences of people of color vs. whites, and disconnects of people from nature.
-As the US Presidential election and the Brexit vote in the UK illustrate, our current political process tends to amplify divisions and generate more discord rather than greater understanding, stronger connections, and wise solutions balancing multiple needs.
+In the US, our current political process and social media tend to amplify divisions and generate more discord rather than consensus on common ground, stronger connections, and wise solutions balancing multiple needs.

 When people are divided and disconnected, it is not surprising that there is a lack of empathy, curiosity, and care for the experiences and well being of people different than us.
-It can be easy to label people and disdain their views versus seeing them as individuals whose stories and struggles I understand and have talked to them about.
+It can be easy to label people and disdain their views versus seeing them as individuals whose stories and struggles I understand and have talked with them about.

 Finding new ways

 This is already happening in many places, perhaps at the edges and not that visible yet, but real nonetheless.
 Global communities of practice are inventing and evolving these processes (e.g., circle process, participatory processes, participatory budgeting, networks for system change.)
 While these experiments may seem at the edges when all the attention is focused on the mainstream political debate, they can hold seeds of a better way.

 Over the last two years, I have been part of a rich dialogue with people who are exploring ways to bring people together that can help heal these long-standing harmful patterns.
 This group includes facilitators and others working with the Art of Hosting from Europe and the US.
 We facilitated a gathering in 2016 with 25 people where we experimented combining various methods in a prototype of how to host spaces for collective healing.
 We focused on several key themes of what is needed: